Mark-MDO47/RingTheBell/README.md

 # RingTheBell
-Use YX5200 to create sounds for the strongman carnival ring the bell game.
+Demo - use YX5200 to create sounds for the strongman carnival ring the bell game.

+**Table Of Contents**